 Screenplay: Peter Ustinov from novel by F. Anstey

 Cinematography: Jack Hildyard; Editing: John D. Guthridge; Production Design: Carmen Dillon; Costumes: Nadia Benois; Score: Antony Hopkins

 Stars: Roger Livesey (Paul Bultitude), Kay Walsh (Fanny Verlayne), Anthony Newley (Dick Bultitude), Petula Clark (Dulcie Grimstone), Hugh Dempster (Colonel Ambrose), David Hutcheson (Marmaduke Paradine), James Robertson Justice (Dr. Grimstone), Robert Eddison (Mr. Blinkhorn), Patricia Raine (Alice), Joan Young (Mrs. Grimstone), Ernest Jay (Bowler)

-Rather obscure (at least in America), post-war English comedy, directed and adapted by Peter Ustinov no less, was already the third screen version of the venerable 1882 Victorian novel by Thomas Anstey Guthrie, writing under the pseudonym “F. Anstey,” which clearly served as basis for Disney’s later Freaky Friday, and all the endless knockoffs it’s inspired.
+Rather obscure (at least in America), post-war English comedy, directed and adapted by Peter Ustinov of all people, was already the third screen version of the venerable 1882 Victorian novel by Thomas Anstey Guthrie, writing under the pseudonym “F. Anstey,” which clearly served as basis for Disney’s later Freaky Friday, and all the endless knockoffs it’s inspired since.
 But who’d have thought it went back as far as this!